omri30000/Serverus/README.md

 # Serverus
-Serverus is an behavior-based intrusion detection and prevention system which uses deep learning model in order to identify attacks by anomaly behavior on the server transportation and block it. (based on ubuntu OS).
+Serverus is an behavior-based intrusion detection and prevention system for linux-based servers which uses deep learning model in order to identify attacks by anomaly behavior on the server transportation and block it.

 The name "Serverus" is influenced by the great Cerberus from the greek mythology.
 A Cerberus (often referred to as the hound of Hades) is a creature which resembles to a multi-headed dog, and guards the gates of the Underworld.
 Since our product's main goal is defending servers from attack, we've found it exteremely similar to the Cerberus.